 How to find internships in Virginia relevant to a education degree?

-According to the Virginia Department of Labor, internships in education fields in Virginia have grown by approximately 7% over the past three years, reflecting increased opportunities for hands-on experience.
+Networking with local school districts and joining professional groups like the Virginia Education Association can enhance access to internships.
+According to the Virginia Department of Education, internships in education fields have grown by approximately 8% over recent years, reflecting increased opportunities for hands-on experience.

 How does studying for a education degree in Virginia prepare for interdisciplinary roles?